kontent-ai/gatsby-packages/examples/relationships/README.md

 - Content - **Text** element
 - Date - **Date & Title** element
 - Slug - **URL slug** element - auto-generated from title
-- Category - **Multiple choice** element - with `Gatsby`, Typography `Design Inspiration`, `Empty category` radio button options
 - Tags - **Linked items** element - content type limited to `Tag`

 This content type represents an article, first four elements (`Title`, `Content`, and `Date`) are meant to be used for some sample content that should be displayed on site.
 The `Content` element is set to simple text because of simplicity.
 Rich text element type possibilities are described in [Resolution example](../resolution#readme).
-The `Slug` element is used to route registration. `Category` element is modeled by the Multiple choice element because of [Content type -> Content Item resolution](#Content-type-->-Content-Item-resolution) showcase. `Tags` element is modeled as Linked items element type because of [Linked from relationship](#Linked-from-relationship) example.
+The `Slug` element is used to route registration. `Tags` element is modeled as Linked items element type because of [Linked from relationship](#Linked-from-relationship) example.

 #### Tag content type